Filpill/blog-web/content/projects/hugo.md

 ### Website Theme

-- There are a couple of approaches to this, either you can write your own theme or you can choose one that is being share on git.
+- There are a couple of approaches to this, you can either design your own theme or you can choose one that is publicly shared.
-- I chose to use a repository called PaperMod which is a minimalistic theme which is fast and fits my requirements.
+- I chose to use a repository containing a theme called PaperMod which is a minimalistic theme which fits my requirements.
-- If you cd into your themes directory I just cloned the PaperMod at that location.
+- cd into your themes directory and clone the repository at that location.
-- I'm choosing to use the SSH address to clone into it (as that how I normally interact with git). however you can also use HTTPS:
+- I'm choosing to use the SSH method to clone into it, however you can also use HTTPS method if you prefer:

 ```[zsh]
 git clone git@github.com:adityatelange/hugo-PaperMod.git